Skip to main content

 You give it a channel and a brief (“a friendly welcome email for a new SaaS signup with a button to set up their workspace”), and it drafts channel-appropriate content:

-• Email — a subject line, an optional preheader, and a structured body of headings, paragraphs, buttons, lists, and dividers.
+• Email — a subject line, an optional preheader, a structured body of headings, paragraphs, buttons, lists, and dividers, and optionally a color palette (accent for buttons/links, heading, and body text colors).
+Colors are applied only when the brief mentions a color, brand, or look/feel; otherwise the email keeps its neutral defaults.

 • SMS — a single message body, kept within SMS length budgets.